QuanTUK/QC-Education-Package/README.md

-# QuanTUK Education Package
+# QuanTUK Quantum Computing Education Package

-This is a test build for experimenting with github and google collab
+This is a test build for testing setups with github and google collab notebooks